 Newly-imagined for 2021-2022, Play-by-Play will offer four (instead of the usual three) readings, performed festival-style, from June 9 to June 18, 2022.

-Three plays from Play-by-Play readings have reached our mainstage: Alabama Story by Kenneth Jones in 2015, “i” by Jeff Talbott in 2018, and Ass by Ellen Simon in 2020.
+Previous Play-by-Play readings have reached our mainstage: Alabama Story by Kenneth Jones in 2015, “i” by Jeff Talbott in 2018, Ass by Ellen Simon in 2020, and The Messenger in 2022.
 The Ice Front, by local playwright Eric Samuelsen, enjoyed its World Premiere at Plan-B Theatre in 2017, and many other pieces have been produced across the country.
 Please see our season archives for more examples of plays we’ve produced and developed.

 For the residency, to-and-from travel costs are covered by the theatre, in addition to a stipend.
 The playwrights stay at the Meldrum House, our guest-artist apartment building two blocks away from the theatre.

 - Big family dramas, comedies, and political pieces that put character before issue.

 - While open to genre pieces, we prefer thrillers, mysteries, and simple futurist pieces over experimental forms.

 - Pieces that are unproduced and still need development (plays at the early or middle-draft stage).

 - In particular, pieces that play well in a large house and are not “intimate” in setting, tone, or visual experience.

 - Casts up to ten, in most circumstances.